mtripg6666tdr/nextjs-obfuscator/README.md

 - `app`
   This is from `_app.tsx` or `_app.jsx`.
   According to our experiments, app will be fine even if you obfuscate this file.
-  You may set this to true as needed basis.
+  You may set this to false as needed basis.
-  - Default: `false`
+  - Default: `true`

 - `error`, `pages`
   These files are from `pages` directory.